 There’s a dark side to many things in life but social media is the most talked about in the current landscape.
 As a social media company and a mom of 2 (who don’t have social media), I have to educate them on the dangers of it all.
 For the kids who are fully engaged and using tons of platforms, it’s important to show them real life examples of what’s happening in the world as it pertains to social media: bullying, kids being targeted via video games, chat rooms, kids being kidnapped and lured to meet – all of it.
 Most kids relate and rely on the internet, social media, and YouTube for their content.
-Parents should use the same platforms as their children to show them the underlying dangers and consequences of the platforms that they use everyday (there are tons).
+Parents should use the same platforms as their children to understand the underlying dangers and consequences they face every day (there are tons).

 Children who are not permitted to engage on social media are still at risk if they interact and engage through video games, YouTube, and with kids who are active on social media.
-As a parent, teach them that there is always a camera around and their friends don’t understand the risk and impact of posting a picture or video.
+As a parent, you should teach them that there is always a camera around and their friends might not understand the risk and impact of posting a picture or video.
 It’s important for parents to teach their children to be aware, ask questions, and behave appropriately.

 There are serious dangers to consider before allowing others to have videos and photos of your children.
 What if they use your child’s image and videos on their social sites to engage with other strangers?

-The dialog about the dark side of social media should happen a few times a week and should be very casual.
-Consider having a discussion around the dinner table when you’re talking about school, activities, their friends, etc. As parents, we don’t want to come across as nosey and bossy but more so as a supportive advisor and listener.
+The dialog about the dark side of social media should happen a few times a week in a very casual setting.
+Consider having a discussion around the dinner table when you’re talking about school, activities, their friends, etc. As parents, we don’t want to come across as nosey and bossy, but more so as a supportive advisor and listener.

 2. Find relevant news stories to share with your teenKevin J. Roberts, Cyber Addiction Author

-Parents must begin teaching digital safety early.
-Technology and the Internet must make up conversations you have with your child from perhaps 3 or 4 years old.
-Talk about other children whom you know about who got addicted to screen time and the negative consequences that resulted.
+Parents must begin teaching digital safety early on.
+Technology and the Internet must be a part of the conversations you have with your child from perhaps 3 or 4 years old.
+Talk about other children whom you know are addicted to screen time and the negative consequences that resulted.
 At this time, parents must also model a healthy relationship with technology.
 If parents spend hours a day on Facebook or Instagram, they will lack credibility in their child’s eyes.
-Parents establish credibility by being a model themselves, and by setting limits for their entire family.
+Parents establish credibility by becoming a model themselves, and by setting limits for their entire family.

 Here are five easy steps all families can put into practice: